-As a result, we may have difficulty operating profitably if there is a default in payment by any of our customers, we lose an existing order or we are unable to generate new orders from new or existing customers.
-Furthermore, to the extent that any one customer or a small group of customers continues to account for a large percentage of our revenue, the loss of any such customer or that customer's inability to meet its payment obligations could materially affect our ability to operate profitably.
-We anticipate that our dependence on a limited number of customers in any given fiscal year will continue for the foreseeable future.
-There is always a risk that existing customers will elect not to do business with us in the future or will experience financial difficulties.
-If we do not book more orders with existing customers, or develop relationships with new customers, we may not be able to increase, or even maintain, our revenue, and our financial condition, results of operations, business and/or prospects may be materially adversely affected.
+As a result, we may have difficulty operating profitably if there is a delay or default in payment by any of our customers, we lose an existing order or we are unable to generate new orders from new or existing customers.
+In addition, we make significant expenditures in fulfilling an order prior to being paid in full by our customer for such order, and therefore any delay or default in payment by a customer may result in our business, prospects, financial condition and results of operations being materially adversely affected.
+Furthermore, to the extent that any one customer or a small number of customers continues to account for a large percentage of our revenue, the loss of any such customer or that customer's inability to meet its payment obligations could materially affect our ability to operate profitably.
+We anticipate that our dependence on a limited number of customer for such order, will continue for the foreseeable future.
+There is always a risk that existing customers will elect not to do business with us in the future or will experience financial difficulties, and the nature of our business requires us to take credit risk on behalf of our customers.
+If we do not book more orders with existing customers, or develop relationships with new customers, we may not be able to increase, or even maintain, our revenue, and our business, prospects, financial condition and results of operations may be materially adversely affected.